-Ben Elton uses BBC to attack Rishi Sunak as ‘narcissistic sociopath’

-Ben Elton uses BBC to make attack on Rishi Sunak as ‘narcissistic sociopath’
+Row as Ben Elton uses BBC to label Sunak ‘narcissistic sociopath’

 Row over use of comedians on political show, as Tories complain following Joe Lycett outburst nine months ago